objectbox/objectbox-c/README.md

 C++ API
 -------
-The C++ API builds on top of the C API and comes as another single header in the [include/objectbox-cpp.h](include/objectbox-cpp.h) file.
+The C++ API is built on top of the C API exposed by the library (e.g. you still need objectbox.h).

-Please check the [ObjectBox Generator](https://github.com/objectbox/objectbox-generator) project for a sample.
+You can also use both APIs from your code if need be.
+For example, you use the C++ `obx::Box` class for most database operations, but "break out" into the C API for a special function you need.
+Note that to use the `obx::Box` class, you also need the [ObjectBox Generator](https://github.com/objectbox/objectbox-generator) to generate binding code.
+In short, it generates "boiler plate" source code and maintains some metadata around the data model.

 Examples & API Documentation
 ----------------------------